 The standard finish for any of the carbon fiber Superlight Harps™ is Classic Black, which is a shiny, high-gloss finish.
 The surface is very smooth to the touch, and from a distance of 4-5 feet or more the harp appears black, but up close you can see the distinctive carbon fiber material itself, which looks like black herringbone.
-Most people find it to be a very pretty and interesting finish, and it’s definitely the most durable.
+Most people find it to be a very elegant finish, and in its natural state it is the most scratch resistant finish.

 We can also paint any of the Superlight Harps™ in any color you can imagine.
-We use a high-grade automotive finish that’s about as tough as a painted finish can be.
+We use a high-grade automotive finish that is about as tough as a painted finish can be.
 There are three considerations on the painted harps that don’t apply to the Classic Black harps:

 Our painted harps do come with a bottle of touch-up paint that exactly matches the harp, including a brush in the lid.
 In the event of a large chip, the touch-up paint and the harp could actually be taken in to an automotive body shop for the re-touching.
 They do a great job, and it’s very inexpensive.

 3. There is an additional charge for painting the Superlight Harps™.
-Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and lots of sanding – we have a professional do our painting for us.
-The beautiful, shiny finish looks so easy but is really a challenge to achieve.
+Painting carbon fiber is a surprisingly tricky procedure requiring a number of coats and lots of sanding.
+The beautiful, shiny finish looks so easy, but is really a challenge to achieve.

 One of the advantages of the painted harps is that we can also add artwork in the form of stencils, done in your choice of color.